 Assume a financial crisis triggers a drop in the aggregate demand from AD1

-, as shown on Graph 2B.
+, as shown in Graph 2B.
 Shortly after, companies see the demand for their goods and services decrease.
-Output would fall to Q1 if the price level remained at PL1, but companies
+The economy’s output would fall to Q1 if the price level remained at PL1, but companies

 ) to (PL2